KDE/documentation-develop-kde-org/content/docs/extend/plasma/aurorae/index_.md

 - `deactivated`: button cannot be clicked, e.g. window cannot be closed
 - `deactivated-inactive`: same for inactive windows

 At least the active element has to be provided.
-All other elements are optional and the active element is always used as a fallback.
-If the theme provides the inactive element, this is used as a fallback for the inactive states.
-That is, if the theme provides a hover element, but none for inactive, the inactive window will not have a hover effect.
-Same is true for pressed and deactivated.
+All other elements are optional and the `active` element is always used as a fallback.
+If the theme provides the `inactive` element, this is used as a fallback for the inactive states.
+That is, if the theme provides a `hover` element, but none for `inactive`, the inactive window will not have a hover effect.
+Same is true for `pressed` and `deactivated`.

 The buttons `alldesktops`, `keepabove`, `keepbelow` and `shade` are toggle buttons.
 When clicking on them they will stay in state `pressed(-inactive)`.
 By clicking them again they will change back to `(in)active`.